Special Needs Planning

 Although ABLE Accounts are a new and wonderful option for those with disabilities here in Georgia - especially those who work -- a special needs trust is needed alongside the ABLE account to ensure continued eligibility for benefits, as an ABLE account cannot be used for inheritances or payouts from life insurance / retirement accounts.

 Although some individuals with disabilities have a need for guardianship, there are also tools available to allow those with disabilities to have the support needed to make their own decisions.
-I can assist with supported decision-making contracts or financial powers of attorney which can help avoid the need for a guardianship or conservatorship, and which allow those with disabilities the pride and independence of participating in decisions that affect their lives.
+Often, individuals with disabilities are able to sign financial powers of attorney and medical directives which can help avoid the need for a guardianship or conservatorship.